gardener-attic/component-cli/docs/reference/components-cli_remote_get.md

 ### Synopsis

-get fetches the component descriptor from a baseurl with the given name and version.
+get fetches the component descriptor from a baseurl with the given name and Version.

 ```
-components-cli remote get [baseurl] [componentname] [version] [flags]
+components-cli remote get [baseurl] [componentname] [Version] [flags]
 ```

 ### Options